 Diverse contexts, common game

-Sub-saharan Africa - Senegal, Burkina Faso, Cameroon, Chad
+Senegal, Burkina Faso, Palestine

-Today in the countries of sub-Saharan Africa, one driving hope of young people is the practice of football and the opportunities it could provide.
+Today in the countries of sub-Saharan Africa and Middle East, one driving hope of young people is the practice of football and the opportunities it could provide.
 Everywhere in both urban and sub-urban neighbourhoods, unconventional football fields exist.
 A kind of alternative football school thrives, including championships and experiences introducing the global world of football in Europe, the Americas and Asia to local geo-political contexts.
 Parallel with this football movement, an artistic movement accompanies young people.
 It's about urban music, urban dance and self-creation.
 These arts are strongly linked to football in our countries.

 Our project promotes a social, sporting and artistic bond, to promote the talent of young people and strengthen their physical, cultural and intellectual capital.

 After the successful launch of the SHARE: My Story pilot project in Bobo Dioulasso, we were selected for support in the UEFA foundation for children's call for NGOs committed to supporting the rights of children and young people around the world.